Welcome to the Disabled Travelers Guide where nothing is impossible

 Travel Kenya - Disabled Travelers Guide - Zebras

-In Central Africa sits Lake Victoria, the largest lake in Africa, the source of the water that forms the Nile River.
+In Central Africa sits Lake Victoria, the second largest fresh water lake in the world (Lake Superior is the first).
+The largest lake in Africa, Victoria is the source of the water that forms the Nile River.
 Clustered around this enormous lake are four nations: Uganda, Rwanda, Tanzania, and Kenya.

 Tanzania and Kenya share a common border in an area famously known as the Serengeti Plain.
 In July and August, the grass is exhausted in the southern part of the Plain, the part located in Tanzania.
 Thus the animals who have been feeding there now migrate north to Kenya.
 Millions of Wildebeest make this migration, along with Zebra (and numerous predators who prefer to eat the zebra and wildebeest rather than grass).

-Flying at no time above 6000 feet, most of the time much lower, we watched as hundreds and hundreds of miles passed beneath us.
-Most of the land was parched and absent vegetation, but where there was water, green spread out as far as the moisture permitted.
+Flying over a chain of volcanoes, we climbed to 6000 feet, but most of the time we were flying not much above the tree tops.
+We watched hundreds of square miles pass beneath us, most of it parched and absent vegetation.
+Every once in a while, where there was a river, green spread out as far as the moisture permitted.
 Then more parched land.

-The bush camp is located on the Maasai Mara preserve, part of the great Serengeti system.
+The bush camp where we stayed is located on the Maasai Mara preserve, in Kenya.
+It is a continuation of the much larger great Serengeti system, which lies in neighboring Tanzania.

 We had three, especially noteworthy experiences while in the Mara: